Skip to main content

 Qualifying as an Opportunity Area

-• Project is in the lowest 1/3 of census tracts for income
+• Project is in the lowest 1/3 of census tracts for income,

 • Project is in the highest 1/3 of ZIP codes for hospitalization rates, and

-• Residences in the project area lack open space within a ¼ mile in the urban area, or within 2 miles in the rural area
+• Residences in the project area lack open space within a ¼ mile in the urban area, or within 2 miles in the rural area.

-Two women farming in a field
+2. Two women with hoes farming in a fieldOr tell us your story

 Projects outside of the mapped areas also can qualify, if you can tell us how the people served by your project experience limited open space access and demonstrated hardships (such as income, health, social or environmental disadvantages; sometimes described as a lack of some of the Determinants of Equity).

-Key Steps for Applicants
+Key steps for applications

 Please contact Ingrid Lundin, Conservation Futures Coordinator, to discuss your project, even if it's just an idea.
 We’d love to talk with you about whether your project may be a good fit for a match waiver.

-Community engagement is critical in this process.
+Four people planting a tree Community engagement is critical in this process.
 In your application and during the review process, the review committee will want to hear about your past, current, and planned engagement of your community in developing your project.
-Be prepared to tell us how your project responds to your community’s stated goals and provide two letters of support from community partners for your project.
+Be prepared to tell us how your project responds to your community’s stated goals.
+We require at least two letters of support for each project.
 See here for a helpful toolkit on community engagement.